sirisneha99/Chop/README.md

 ## Required Features

-The following **required** functionality is completed:
+The following functionality is implemented:

-- [x] App displays a list of tasks
+- App displays a list of tasks
-- [X] Users can add tasks to the list
+- Users can add tasks to the list
-- [X] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
+-  Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
-  - [X] Note: You have to quit the app, not minimize it, in order to see the persistence.
-- [X] Tasks can be deleted
+-  asks can be deleted
-- [X] Users have a calendar view via navigation controller that displays tasks
+-  Users have a calendar view via navigation controller that displays tasks

-The following **additional** features are implemented:
+The User can also :

-- [X] Tasks can be toggled completed
+-  Tasks can be toggled completed
-- [X] User can edit tasks by tapping on the task in the feed view
+-  User can edit tasks by tapping on the task in the feed view
-- [X] User can toggle tasks on  and off in both tabs - Task and Calendar
+-  User can toggle tasks on  and off in both tabs - Task and Calendar
-- [X] User can see the completed tasks in both tabs.
+-  User can see the completed tasks in both tabs.
 Only the deleted tasks are not displayed

 ## App Screenshots